tableau/connector-plugin-sdk/docs/ui.md

 </connector-plugin>
 ```

-## Vendor Attributes (Custom Fields)
+## Define custom vendor attributes
-Vendors can add customized attributes to their connector plugin by using the vendor attributes.
+Vendors can add customized attributes (fields) to their connector plugin by using the vendor attributes.

 These fields have a custom label and can be used for attributes in the connection strings that are not available in the attribute list.
-You can currently add 3 custom fields in your connector plugin.
+You can currently add three custom fields in your connector plugin.

+To add a custom vendor attribute for an ODBC-based connector, you must modify these files:
+- connection-dialog.tcd
+- connectionResolver.tdr
+- connectionBuilder.js

-To add a custom vendor-attribute, you will need to modify your connection-dialog.tcd, connectionResolver.tdr and connectionBuilder.js.
+To add a custom vendor attribute for an ODBC-based connector, you must modify these files:
-**For JDBC based plugins, you will need to modify connectionProperties.js instead of connectionBuilder.js**

-connection-resolver.tdr
+- connection-dialog.tcd
+- connectionResolver.tdr
+- connectionProperties.js

+See examples below.

+__connection-resolver.tdr__

 ```xml
     ...